jsconf/2015.jsconf.eu/call-for-speakers.md

 We like to see anything that squarely fits into the spectrum of:

  * Cutting-edge technological advances in the world of JavaScript or computer science in general, if somehow applicable to JavaScript.
- * Incredible Ideas & Clever Hacks.
+ * Wild Ideas & Clever Hacks.
  * Improving JavaScript developers’ lives.
  * Mobile JS.
  * Embedded JS.